brujoand/blog.brujordet.no/content/post/productivity/Clauding_from_anywhere.md

 watchface repo from Github, set up my usual safety hooks and start hacking away to get us up to the latest SDK version in preparation for my new watch to arrive.
-We did a pitstop in Amsterdam before getting back to Oslo and so by having maybe 10 short 1-2 minute interactions with claude over a 5 hour period I was able to modernize the CI/CD setup of my repo, upgrade it to the latest SDK version, add a better CI pipeline which creates screenshots of the watchfaces along with the binary itself and uploads it to Github as an artifact.
+We did a pitstop in Amsterdam before getting back to Oslo and so by having maybe 10 short 1-2 minute interactions with Claude over a 5 hour period I was able to modernize the CI/CD setup of my repo, upgrade it to the latest SDK version, add a better CI pipeline which creates screenshots of the watchfaces along with the binary itself and uploads it to Github as an artifact.
 For good